gSchool/ada-2-ruby-on-rails/intro-to-rails-6/creating-an-api.md

 - An API tests the **body** of the response.
   - In a web application the response includes waaay too much HTML/CSS/JS to test adequately.
 Plus HTML/CSS change quite regularly, so it's not worth the efford to test them.
   - In an API, the JSON structure does not and should not change regularly (as it might break applications that depend on the format of the JSON).
+  - We also wrote tests for the index and show controller action testing response codes and the JSON data returned.

 ##### !end-explanation